This project was funded by an Australian Research Council Discovery Grant, from 2013 to 2016.

 To be continued . . .
 The Australian Newspaper Fiction Database

 This database represents extensive bibliographical details and text files for the fiction discovered in digitised historical Australian newspapers.
+It is fully open and editable, and since it was launched in March 2018 members of the public have added almost 2,000 titles and corrected the text of many thousands more.
 You can use the database to:

 - Explore: search for fiction by author, title, newspaper, keyword, nationality or more to discover fiction

 - Correct: access Trove to read and correct story text or edit the database

 - Add: identify and add new instalments and stories you find in the digitised newspapers